-If you decide to recover damages for your economic losses and your physical pain and suffering, contact the North Carolina auto accident attorneys at Auger & Auger.
+If you decide to recover damages for your economic losses and your physical pain and suffering, contact the North Carolina auto accident attorneys at Auger & Auger Accident and Injury Lawyers.
 Our experienced legal professionals represent clients who have been the victims of personal injuries caused by drunk drivers.
 Our initial consultation is free and we will evaluate your claim against the person or entity that may be responsible for your losses.

 According to the National Highway Transportation Safety Administration, there were 1,292 fatal crashes in North Carolina in 2012.
 Of the fatalities, 402 or 31 percent involved an alcohol-impaired driver with a blood alcohol content level of .08 percent or higher.
 Drivers who caused vehicle crashes due to alcohol impairment can face criminal charges, financial penalties and punishment that could include incarceration.
 Additionally, these drivers can face civil lawsuits that seek compensation for the damages that they caused.